 - If we do not hear from you within 8 weeks of the date of the Final Response Letter, we will consider your complaint closed.

-- If you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman at P O Box 6806, Wolverhampton WV1 9WG or by telephone on 0300 555 0333 or by email at email@example.com to consider your complaint.
-Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final response from us about your complaint.
+- If you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman at P O Box 6806, Wolverhampton WV1 9WG or by telephone on 0300 555 0333 or by email at firstname.lastname@example.org to consider your complaint.
+Normally, you will need to bring a complaint to the Legal Ombudsman within one year from the date of any alleged act or omission or within one year of when you should have realised that there was cause for complaint and within six months of receiving a final response from us about your complaint.
 Worked being carried out on your behalf is covered by our Professional Indemnity Insurance, full details of which can be obtained at our offices.

 The Solicitors Regulation Authority

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.

 You can raise your concerns with the Solicitors Regulation Authority by completing the Solicitors Regulation Authority’s form.

 You can complete this form electronically or print it and fill it in manually.
 You can return this form, with supporting documents, by email to email@example.com or post to:

 Solicitors Regulation Authority

 For guidance on the complaints process, call the Solicitors Regulation Authority contact centre.